Click on an image below to learn more about an artist and their work. There is contact information for each artist at the end of their page.

 Superfine Art Show 2020 (Los Angeles)

-Isabelle’s work has been featured in Art Collector Magazine, Laguna Beach Magazine, March/April 2024 edition, and in print and digital editions of Condé Nast magazines: Vanity Fair, Vogue House and Gardens, GQ, and World of Interiors in 2021 editions.
+Isabelle’s work has been featured in Art Collector Magazine, Laguna Beach Magazine, March/April 2024 edition, and August/September 2025 edition and in print and digital editions of Condé Nast magazines: Vanity Fair, Vogue House and Gardens, GQ, and World of Interiors in 2021 editions.

 As a nod to her "other career" and training (and for our local Trojan fans), Isabelle holds a Doctorate Degree in Education Policy, Leadership and Change Management from the University of Southern California (USC).

-Acrylic on birch wood panel, set in a natural maple wood gallery frame
+Acrylic on birch wood panel, set in a natural maple wood frame.

 Acrylic on cradled birch wood panel